twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

         };
 {% endhighlight %}

 At the top of our `grep` output, we find a node called `chosen` which uses the onboard UART to display any output it may produce.
 According to [this documentation](https://elinux.org/Device_Tree_Usage#chosen_Node), the `chosen` node is special in that it doesn't represent physical hardware.  `chosen` is used to exchange data between firmware and a bare-metal program, such as an operating system.
-We won't be using an operating system in this post, instead flashing our UART driver and a `main` function utilizing that driver directly onto the `virt` QEMU machine.
+We won't need to make use of `chosen` in this post, so let's ignore it for now.

 Next we find exactly what we're looking for - the `uart` node.
 We see that this UART is accessible at memory address `0x10000000`, indicated by the `@10000000` portion of `uart@10000000`.
 We also see `interrupts` and `interrupt-parent` properties, indicating to us that this onboard UART is capable of generating interrupts.

 For those unfamiliar, an interrupt is a signal to the processor emitted by hardware or software indicating an event needs immediate attention.
 For example, a UART may generate an interrupt when:

-1. New data has entered the receive buffer
+* New data has entered the receive buffer
-2. When the transmitter has finished sending all data in its buffer
+* When the transmitter has finished sending all data in its buffer
-3. When the UART encounters a transmission error
+* When the UART encounters a transmission error

 These interrupts act as hooks so programmers can write code that responds to these events appropriately.
-We won't be using any interrupts in this initial driver, so let's skip these properties for now.
+We won't be using any interrupts in this initial driver, so let's skip these properties.

 The next property down the list is `clock-frequency = <0x384000>;`.
 [Referencing the devicetree specification](https://buildmedia.readthedocs.org/media/pdf/devicetree-specification/latest/devicetree-specification.pdf), `clock-frequency` represents the frequency of the internal clock powering the UART (and likely the rest of the `virt` machine).
 The value is hexadecimal `0x384000`, which is `3686400` in decimal format.
 This frequency is measured in [hertz](https://en.wikipedia.org/wiki/Hertz), and converting this value to megahertz results in 3.6864 MHz, or 3.6864 million clock ticks a second, which is a [standard crystal oscillator frequency](https://en.wikipedia.org/wiki/Crystal_oscillator_frequencies).

 Our next property is `reg = <0x00 0x10000000 0x00 0x100>;`, which determines the memory location of our UART and for how long its memory extends.
-The `#address-cells` and `#size-cells` properties in the root node of our `riscv64-virt.dts` file are both set to `<0x02>`, which tells us it takes the addition of two `<u32>` cells to determine the address the `reg` begins at and two `<u32>` cells to determine the length the `reg` extends.
+The `#address-cells` and `#size-cells` properties in the root node of our `riscv64-virt.dts` file are both set to `<0x02>`.
+This tells us it takes the addition of two `<u32>` cells to determine the address the `reg` begins at and two `<u32>` cells to determine the length the `reg` extends.
 Given the values present in our `reg` field, we know our UART registers begin at memory address `0x00 + 0x10000000 = 0x10000000` and extend `0x00 + 0x100 = 0x100` bytes.
 If this still is a little unclear, you can read about these properties in [the devicetree specification](https://buildmedia.readthedocs.org/media/pdf/devicetree-specification/latest/devicetree-specification.pdf).

-This brings us to the last property in our `uart` node, `compatible = "ns16550a";`.
-This property is particularly important, as it informs us what programming model the UART in question is compatible with.
+This brings us to the last property in our `uart` node, `compatible = "ns16550a";`, which informs us what programming model our UART is compatible with.
 Operating systems use this property to determine what device drivers it can use for a peripheral.
-There are a litany of good resources showing all the details necessary to implement a NS16550A-compatible UART, including [this one](https://www.lammertbies.nl/comm/info/serial-uart.html) which we'll be referencing from here on out.
+There are plentiful resources showing all the details necessary to implement a NS16550A-compatible UART, including [this one](https://www.lammertbies.nl/comm/info/serial-uart.html) which we'll be referencing from here on out.

 ### Creating the basic skeleton of our driver